Trump, Pompeo positive ahead of North Korean summit; officials meet to close differences

 “We’ve got a very interesting meeting ... tomorrow, and I just think it’s going to work out very nicely,” Trump said.

-Lobster bisque, beef tenderloin and ice cream were on the lunch menu, and there was also an early birthday cake for Trump, who turns 72 on Thursday.
+It was a far cry from last year when Trump threatened North Korea with “fire and fury” and mocked Kim as “little rocket man,” Kim denounced the U.S. president as the “mentally deranged U.S. dotard.”

-Kim remained ensconced in the heavily guarded St Regis Hotel, where he is staying.
+Kim, who also arrived on Sunday, remained ensconced in the heavily guarded St Regis Hotel, where he is staying.
 There was also no sign of his sister, Kim Yo Jong, who has accompanied him to Singapore.

 Some people were grumbling in the wealthy city-state because of traffic jams caused by the summit and the cost of hosting two leaders with massive security needs.
 Lee has said the summit would cost Singapore about S$20 million ($15 million), more than half of which would go on security.

-“Thanks PM Lee for spending $20 million of taxpayers money, which can ... help a lot of needy families in Singapore to survive,” posted one Facebook user.
-Others complained about the traffic jams in downtown Singapore.
+“Thanks PM Lee for spending $20 million of taxpayers’ money, which can ... help a lot of needy families in Singapore to survive,” posted one Facebook user.
+Others complained about the traffic jams downtown.

 Lee said the cost was worthwhile.